Dave Evans (singer)

-Dave Evans is an Australian singer.
+Dave Evans (born July 20, 1953) is a Welsh-born Australian singer.
 He was the original lead singer for the Australian hard rock band AC/DC in 1973–1974 and sang on their debut single shortly before being replaced by Bon Scott.
-Evans then went on to join the band Rabbit who were active into the early 1980s.
+Evans then went on to join the band Rabbit, who were active into the early 1980s.
 He resumed a solo career shortly after the year 2000.

 Early life

 Evans was born in the Welsh town of Carmarthen, and his family moved to Australia when he was five years old.
 They settled in the Queensland city of Townsville, and later moved to Charters Towers, where he formed his first band at the age of seventeen.
 He later moved to Sydney.

 AC/DC

-Evans was one of several members of AC/DC before the band matured and began to play all original music, along with Colin Burgess and Larry Van Kriedt.
+Evans was one of several members of AC/DC before the band matured and began playing all-original music, along with Colin Burgess and Larry Van Kriedt.
 He was a member of the band from its inception in November 1973 until September 1974 before officially being replaced by Bon Scott in October 1974.
-During his time with AC/DC, Evans recorded one single, a Young/Young composition ("Can I Sit Next To You, Girl"/ "Rocking in the Parlour") which was released in Australia and New Zealand.
+During his time with AC/DC, Evans recorded one single, a Young/Young composition ("Can I Sit Next to You, Girl"/ "Rocking in the Parlour") which was released in Australia and New Zealand.
 A low-budget promotional video for the single was also shot.
 It peaked nationally at number 50 on the Aria (Kent) charts.
 The song was later re-recorded with Bon Scott.

-They replaced Evans with Scott while changing their sound from glam rock to harder blues rock.
+The band replaced Evans with Scott while changing their sound from glam rock to harder blues rock.
 Evans has cited jealousy and a physical altercation with the manager during a heavy national tour as the reason for his dismissal, and has also said in interviews that the early history of AC/DC is unjustly ignored.

 Former AC/DC manager Michael Browning wrote in his memoir Dog Eat Dog of Evans: "No disrespect to Dave, but they wouldn't have made it with him as singer.
 He could sing OK, but he didn't have the character Bon brought into the band.
 The character, the sense of humour, the swagger.
 They were never going to go as far as they went with Dave out front.
 Bon was the real deal."